MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 ## Prerequisites for registration

-You won’t be able to register with Azure until you've created an Azure Stack HCI cluster.
-The nodes can be physical machines or virtual machines, but they must have Unified Extensible Firmware Interface (UEFI), meaning you can’t use Hyper-V Generation 1 virtual machines.
-Azure Arc registration is a native capability of Azure Stack HCI, so there is no agent required.
+You won't be able to register with Azure until you've created an Azure Stack HCI cluster.
+In order for the cluster to be supported, the cluster nodes must be physical servers.
+Virtual machines can be used for testing, but they must support Unified Extensible Firmware Interface (UEFI), meaning you can't use Hyper-V Generation 1 virtual machines.
+Azure Arc registration is a native capability of the Azure Stack HCI operating system, so there is no agent needed to register.

 ### Internet access

 Azure Stack HCI needs to periodically connect to the Azure public cloud.
 If outbound connectivity is restricted by your external corporate firewall or proxy server, they must be configured to allow outbound access to port 443 (HTTPS) on a limited number of well-known Azure IPs.
 For more information on how to prepare your firewalls, see Configure firewalls for Azure Stack HCI.

+   > [!NOTE]
+   > The registration process tries to contact the PowerShell Gallery to verify that you have the latest version of the necessary PowerShell modules such as Az and AzureAD.
+Although the PowerShell Gallery is hosted on Azure, it does not currently have a service tag.
+If you cannot run the above cmdlet from a management machine that has outbound internet access, we recommend downloading the modules and manually transferring them to a cluster node where you will run the `Register-AzStackHCI` command.
+Alternatively, you can [install the modules in a disconnected scenario](/powershell/scripting/gallery/how-to/working-with-local-psrepositories?view=powershell-7.1#installing-powershellget-on-a-disconnected-system).

-### Azure subscription
+### Azure subscription and permissions

 If you don’t already have an Azure account, [create one](https://azure.microsoft.com/).

 You can use an existing subscription of any type:
 - Free account with Azure credits [for students](https://azure.microsoft.com/free/students/) or [Visual Studio subscribers](https://azure.microsoft.com/pricing/member-offers/credit-for-visual-studio-subscribers/)